-- Up-to-date bank statements for the last month for all accounts you hold (this includes overseas, savings accounts and PayPal/similar accounts).
-Please highlight and explain any amounts over £100. - An LSE certificate of enrollment produced within the last 2 weeks.
-You can produce them here. - Additional supporting documents to evidence the reason for the application, and any substantial outgoings such as rent and bills.
-Please provide your tenancy agreement for example.
+- Up-to-date bank statements for the last month for all accounts you hold (this includes overseas and savings accounts).
+Please highlight and explain any amounts over £100. - A recently produced LSE certificate of enrollment. - Additional supporting documents to evidence the reason for the application, and any substantial outgoings such as rent and bills.